stevetasticsteve/Anki_bulk_importer/Readme.md

 - Images and audio are added to Anki's collections.media folder
 - Cards are created using a 'CLA card' template

+Once imported you are free to move or delete the source files as copies are now contained in Anki's media folder.

 ## Getting started:
 ### Prerequisites
 - [Anki 2.1](https://apps.ankiweb.net/)